 National

 A group of victims from the Maoist insurgency have been rejecting the appointment of chairpersons and members of the Truth and Reconciliation Commission and the Commission of the Investigation on Enforced Disappeared Persons.
-The erstwhile KP Sharma Oli government, on the recommendation of former chief justice Om Prakash Mishra-led panel, appointed 10 office bearers—five in each commission—despite the group’s reservations.
+The erstwhile KP Sharma Oli government, on the recommendation of former chief justice Om Prakash Mishra-led panel, had appointed 10 office bearers—five in each commission—despite the group’s reservations.

 “The successive governments have remained indifferent to the victims’ plight even 19 years after the peace deal was signed,” said Suman Adhikari, founding chair of the Conflict Victims’ Common Platform.